ashiguruma/introduction-to-backbone/README.md

 Introduction to Backbone.js
 ===========================

-An presentation on the basics of Backbone.js and how they can be used
+A presentation on the basics of Backbone.js and how they can be used